Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Introduction

-While theoretical predictions about ICLs have mainly focused on the recombination QWs, injector engineering has been experimentally proven to be effective for reducing threshold current densities; Vurgaftman et al.~\cite{Vurgaftman2011,Bewley2012} achieved 134~$\mathrm{A}/\mathrm{cm}^2$ by heavily $n$-doping the electron injector wells.
-Experiments~\cite{Vurgaftman2011,WeihPhD} indicate an optimal doping concentration of $5 \times 10^{18}\ \mathrm{cm}^{-3}$.
-While Vurgaftman et al. attributed it to a rebalancing of the electron and hole concentrations in the recombination region, the connection between carrier balance and Auger rates remains unclear due to the limitations of phenomenological models.
+While theoretical predictions about ICLs have mainly focused on the recombination QWs, injector engineering has been experimentally proven to be effective for reducing threshold current densities.
+For instance, Vurgaftman et al.~\cite{Vurgaftman2011,Bewley2012} achieved \qty{134}{\ampere\per\cm\squared} by heavily $n$-doping the electron injector wells.
+Experiments~\cite{Vurgaftman2011,WeihPhD} suggest an optimal doping concentration of \qty{5e18}{\per\cm\cubed}.
+While Vurgaftman et al.\ attributed it to a rebalancing of the electron and hole concentrations in the recombination region, the connection between carrier balance and Auger rates remains unclear due to the limitations of phenomenological models.
 Despite successive experimental refinements in the injector design~\cite{Olafsen1998,Bauer2010}, a comprehensive understanding is still lacking as to how and why the injector design affects the threshold current~\cite{Meyer2020}.
 Answering these questions requires a microscopic calculation of Auger recombination.

 In this paper, we systematically calculate how the injector design impacts threshold carrier and current densities.
-The threshold is found through a bias-dependent 8-band \kp gain calculation considering the entire ICL period and parasitic intraband absorptions (subsection \ref{subsec:model_gain}).
+The threshold is found through a bias-dependent 8-band \kp gain calculation considering the entire ICL period and parasitic absorptions (subsection \ref{subsec:threshold_carrier_densities}).
 Without relying on the phenomenological Auger coefficients, we calculate Auger recombination rates from the $GW$ self-energy (subsection \ref{subsec:Auger_rate}).
 Sec.\,\ref{sec:results_and_discussion} discusses the correlation of the injector designs with the carrier balance and threshold current density.
 Sec.\,\ref{sec:conclusion} concludes the analysis and outlines future perspectives.
+SI units are used throughout this work.